Klipper3d/klipper/docs/G-Codes.md

 is specified then the toolhead move will be performed with the given speed (in mm/s); otherwise the toolhead move will use the restored g-code speed.

+### [generic_cartesian]
+The commands in this section become automatically available when `kinematics: generic_cartesian` is specified as the printer kinematics.

+#### SET_STEPPER_KINEMATICS
+`SET_STEPPER_KINEMATICS STEPPER=<stepper_name> KINEMATICS=<kinematics>
+[DISABLE_CHECKS=[0|1]]`: Set or update the stepper kinematics.
+`<stepper_name>` must reference an existing stepper defined in `printer.cfg`, and `<kinematics>` describes the carriages the stepper moves.
+All defined carriages can be specified here, as well as their linear combinations, for example `x`, `x+y`, `y-0.5z`, `x-z`, etc. Note that unlike the printer configuration, `KINEMATICS=...` string must not use `*` symbol for multiplication, since it is a special GCode character, and if required, the multipliers must precede the carriage reference without any further delimiters, e.g. `0.5x+0.5z` or `0.333333333333x-0.666666666667y`.

+`SET_STEPPER_KINEMATICS` is an advanced tool, and the user is advised to excercise an extreme caution using, since specifying incorrect configuration may result in a physical damage to the printer.

+Note that `SET_STEPPER_KINEMATICS` performs certain internal validations of the new printer kinematics after the change.
+Keep in mind that if it detects an issue, it may leave Klipper in an invalid state.
+This means that if `SET_STEPPER_KINEMATICS` reports an error, it is unsafe to issue other GCode commands, and the user must inspect the error message and either fix the problem, or manually restore the previous stepper(s) configuration.

+Since `SET_STEPPER_KINEMATICS` can update a configuration of a single stepper at a time, some sequences of changes can lead to invalid intermediate kinematic configurations, even if the final configuration is valid.
+In such cases a user can pass `DISABLE_CHECKS=1` parameters to all but the last command to disable intermediate checks.
+For example, if `stepper a` and `stepper b` initially have `x-y` and `x+y` kinematics correspondingly, then the following sequence of commands will swap their
+kinematics: `SET_STEPPER_KINEMATICS STEPPER='stepper a' KINEMATICS=x+y DISABLE_CHECKS=1`
+and `SET_STEPPER_KINEMATICS STEPPER='stepper b' KINEMATICS=x-y`, while
+still validating the final kinematics state.
+Be aware that passing `DISABLE_CHECKS=1` disables all internal validations, and lets a user configure even a semi-defined kinematics.
+This can become useful on very rare occasions such as particularly special homing procedures, but extreme caution is advised when using this feature.

 ### [hall_filament_width_sensor]